 In addition to composing, Dr. Foumai has produced several web-based documentary series, trailers and teasers to serve commissioning and performing organizations in offering a behind-the-scenes glimpse of the creative process through social media.
 These video series were crafted to inform and invest the viewership leading up to a performance for a richer and enhanced concert experience.
 The nine-part series Becoming Beethoven was developed as a companion series to trace the creative process from the beginning to the end.
 The Telling Rooms, a three-part series, explored how the written word informed the creation of melody, harmony, rhythm and form and Raising Hawaiki, a 4-part series with the composer, author Sam Low and master navigator Nainoa Thompson, explored the legacy of Polynesian voyaging and how it translated into musical form.
 Other projects in media production have included video/image design for concert projection for Raise Hawaiki and for Eggshell Lighting Company, in enhanced concert performances for Music of Queen Liliʻuokalani presented by the Queen Liliʻuokalani Trust and the All Nippon Airways Honolulu Music Week.

 As an arranger, Dr. Foumai has composed for guest artists including six-time Grammy Award nominee Amy Hānaialiʻi with the Hawaiʻi Symphony Orchestra, Raiatea Helm and Jake Shimabukuro with the Hawaii Youth Symphony, the late Iwalani Kahalewai with the Royal Hawaiian Band and bass soloist Soloman Howard with the Wheeling Symphony Orchestra.
-As an educator, he currently serves on the faculty of the University of Hawai‘i at Mānoa in the theory and composition area and at the University of Hawaiʻi West Oʻahu on the faculty of the Academy for Creative Media.
+As an educator, he currently serves on the faculty at the University of Hawaiʻi West Oʻahu Academy for Creative Media and has lectured at the University of Hawai‘i at Mānoa in the theory and composition area.
 Dr. Foumai holds multiple degrees in music composition from the University of Hawai‘i at Mānoa (BM) and the University of Michigan (MM,DMA).

 His teachers have included composers Bright Sheng, Michael Daugherty, Paul Schoenfield, Erik Santos, Byron Yasui, Takeo Kudo, Thomas Osborne, Donald Reid Womack and Peter Askim.
 He has had additional studies and mentorship from Christopher Rouse, Augusta Read Thomas, Syd Hodkinson and George Tsontakis at the Aspen Music Festival and School, Derek Bermel at Copland House Cultivate and Bowdoin International Music Festival, Steven Stucky, Melinda Wagner, David Felder and Robert Beaser at the EarShot and ACO Underwood New Music Readings, Kevin Puts at the Minnesota Orchestra Composers Institute, Tristan Murail at the Shanghai New Music Week, Behzad Ranjibaran at the Cabrillo Composers and Conductors Workshop, Joan Tower at the Albany Symphony Composer to Center Stage, Gabriela Lena Frank at the GLF Creative Academy, and with Steve Mackey, Anna Clyne, Roger Reynolds, Chen Yi, and Zhou Long at various festivals and confrences.